 Grades in major courses

-You must earn a grade of at least C- in all courses you count toward your major, including related courses.
+You must earn a grade of at least C- in all courses you count toward your major, including related courses and prerequisites for the major.
 No work passed with a grade of D or P may be used to fulfill a major requirement.

 What if you decide to do a major in which you have already taken a course P/N and have earned a grade of P?
 You can petition for permission to count this course toward your major.
 To do this, consult your major adviser as soon as possible.

 A student’s total number of majors plus minors may not typically exceed three.
 (This is called the "Rule of Three.")
 Exceptions require permission from the Weinberg College Advising Office and cannot be granted during the freshman year.
 A sophomore, junior, or senior considering exceeding this limit should meet with his or her College Adviser to discuss options and procedures.